Ten Magic Pianos (1912-2017)

 David Shea – Trance

-piano work based on methods of composing electronically (2016, Room40)
+Piano work based on methods of electronic composition.
+(2016, Room40)

 Michael Harrison – Theme Of The Garden Of Avalon (2/3)

-played on the Harmonic Piano in the Cathedral of Saint John the Divine, New York (1990, New Albion)
+Played on the Harmonic Piano in the Cathedral of St. John the Divine, New York City.
+(1990, New Albion)

 Charlemagne Palestine – One + Two + Three Fifths in the Rhythm Three Against Two, For Piano – One Fifth

-variation of tones, intervals, overtones, and rhythms elicited from a Bösendorfer piano (1973, Alga Marghen)
+Variation of tones, intervals, overtones and rhythms produced by a Bösendorfer grand piano.
+(1973, Alga Marghen)

 Sun Ra – Haverford Impromptu #1

-free jazz pioneer playing a Fender Rhodes Electric Piano (1980, Enterplanetary Koncepts)
+The pioneer of free jazz plays a Fender Rhodes electric piano.
+(1980, Enterplanetary Koncepts)